-- Without treatment, you continue to feel sleepy and tired.
-Because of this, you may have an increased risk of accidents when you drive.
+- Without treatment, you will continue to feel sleepy and tired.
+Because of this, you may have an increased risk of accidents when you drive or operate dangerous equipment.
 You may have a hard time focusing on tasks, thinking, learning, and remembering things.
 You may have problems with your blood sugar levels and develop diabetes.
 You will have an increased risk of high blood pressure and heart problems.
 You may have irregular heartbeats and feel pain in your chest at night.
 You may have a life-threatening heart attack or stroke.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.